 - Social jobs: How the customer wants to be perceived by others

-- Hiring/firing dynamics: What solutions customers are “hiring” for the job and what they’re “firing”
+- Hiring/firing dynamics: What solutions customers are “hiring” for the job and what they are “firing”

-The consumer ontology isn’t applied after the conversation — it’s built during it.
+The consumer ontology is not applied after the conversation.
+It is built during it.
 The AI moderator knows which ontological dimensions need exploration.
 When a participant expresses emotion, the AI probes for trigger and intensity.
 When they mention a competitor, the AI explores the comparison dimensions and switching dynamics.
+When they describe a workflow problem, the AI maps the job-to-be-done they were trying to complete.

-After each conversation, the structured extraction pipeline ensures nothing is missed:
+After each conversation, a structured extraction pipeline ensures nothing is missed:

 - Intent extraction: What was the participant trying to accomplish and why?